 C. No batter (male or female) may be thrown/tagged out by an outfielder before successfully reaching first base, even if the outfielder relays to the infielder.

-D. All physically able players must play at least every other inning of defense per game.
+D. All players must play at least two (2) innings of defense per game.

 Exception: A team may choose to use one pitcher for the first game and a second pitcher for the second game.